fboucquez/symbol-bootstrap/docs/healthCheck.md

 `symbol-bootstrap healthCheck`
 ==============================

-It checks if the services created with docker compose are up and running.
+It checks if the services created with docker compose are up and running:
+- if the docker containers are running.
+- if the services' exposed ports are listening.
+- if the rest gateways' /node/health are OK.

+The health check process handles 'repeat' and custom 'openPort' services.

 * [`symbol-bootstrap healthCheck`](#symbol-bootstrap-healthcheck)

 ## `symbol-bootstrap healthCheck`

-It checks if the services created with docker compose are up and running.
+It checks if the services created with docker compose are up and running:

 ```
 USAGE